JalalElh1/ohmyfood/README.md

 # ohmyfood
-repository for a food ordering static website with HTML, SASS
+repository for a food ordering static website with HTML, SASS with cool animations